JAC Patrissi, MSWFounder, Growing A New Heart

 Growing A New Heart Retreat Series since 2007-current.

-Designed and facilitate a weekend retreats for women questioning the health of their relationships and/or healing from a destructive relationship.
+Designed and facilitated a weekend retreats for women questioning the health of their relationships and/or healing from a destructive relationship.
 Series also offers retreats for men seeking growth and change in their role as partners, retreats for girls and women strengthening their relationship skills, for women making decisions about their relationships or managing the divorce process, and for adult mothers and daughters healing their relationships.
 One currently popular retreat focuses on storytelling for social change.
 These retreats have been featured at The Omega Institute, The Art of Living Retreat Center and retreat centers in England, Canada, Iceland and Japan.

-PATCH Planned Approach to Community Health
+PATCH Planned Approach To Community Health

 Designed and created a hyper local community mobilization program addressing addiction, housing instability, domestic violence, joblessness, food insecurity, and parenting in marginalized populations in the rural areas of three counties in Western MA, 2008–current

 Designed and started a Department of Public Health certified, community based, survivor centered accountability program for men who use violence in their relationships.
 2014-current.

 Planned, designed and directed the college accredited academy, one of the first in the nation, under a federal demonstration grant, Victim Services 2000, through the Office of Victims of Crime, Department of Justice.
 Convened statewide leadership advisory group.
 Attained accreditation.
 1999-2005.